-IP TAKE: Like a lot of corporate foundations, GE is very targeted in its giving, choosing a select number of grantees, and centered around a focused, standards-based initiative.
+IP TAKE: Like a lot of corporate foundations, GE focuses its grantmaking around a select number of grantees in a focused, standards-based initiative.
 GE gives large amounts to seven urban school districts and to a set of nonprofits that support its program.

-GE's program also aims to create systemic change, build management capacity and leadership, and support district math and science initiatives.
-According to GE, the Developing Futures Program has invested more than millions of dollars and thousands of hours to support student achievement and professional development for teachers in K–12 public schools across the U.S.
+GE's program also seeks to create systemic change, build management capacity and leadership, and support district math and science initiatives.
+According to GE, the Developing Futures Program has invested millions of dollars and thousands of hours supporting student achievement and professional development for teachers in K–12 public schools across the U.S.

-The seven-district approach is the biggest funding initiative of the GE Foundation, but it does value partnerships with entities other than schools themselves.
-Also eligible for GE funds are public and nonprofit colleges and charitable organizations.
-Some of the non-district recipients are the bipartisan non-profit Achieve, the Alliance for Excellent Education, the National Education Association, the National Science Teachers Association, and Student Achievement Partners.
+The seven-district approach is the GE Foundation’s biggest funding initiative, but it does value partnerships with entities other than schools themselves.
+Public and nonprofit colleges and charitable organizations are also eligible for GE funds.
+Non-district recipients include the bipartisan non-profit Achieve, the Alliance for Excellent Education, the National Education Association, the National Science Teachers Association, and Student Achievement Partners.
 As with the seven school districts, GE's partners are few but receive serious funds through multi-year, multi-million-dollar grants.

-In limited instances, GE has also partnered with higher ed institutions to support STEM research in its other program areas.
-Under its “Developing Health Globally” initiative of its Health program, for example, GE supports the Emory University Center for Global Safe Water (CGSW), which “works to evaluate needs for safe water and promote changes in practice through research, training and capacity-building.”
+In limited instances, GE also partners with higher education institutions to support STEM research in its other program areas.
+Under the “Developing Health Globally” initiative in its Health program, for example, GE supports the Emory University Center for Global Safe Water (CGSW), which “works to evaluate needs for safe water and promote changes in practice through research, training and capacity-building.”

-Although GE's foundation is bigger than many corporate foundations, in typical fashion it doesn't offer much help to those looking for funding, but sending an email to firstname.lastname@example.org wouldn't be a bad place to start.
+Although GE's foundation is bigger than many corporate foundations, it doesn't offer much help to new grantseekers looking for funding.
+Contact the foundation via email at email@example.com.